stanford-crfm/levanter/docs/Blog-Post.md

 # Levanter: Bitwise Reproducible Foundation Models with JAX

+Add transition: Beyond legibility, the second property is reproducibility.
 Levanter is a library for training foundation models built on top of Haliax.
 It provides a complete pipeline for training a GPT-2-like Transformer, complete with data preparation, logging, training, checkpointing, evaluation, and export, while maintaining bitwise reproducibility throughout.